EcoFlow RIVER 2 Portable Power Station (256Wh) vs Starlink Mini Portable Satellite Internet Kit

 - 256Wh LFP battery rated for 3,000+ cycles (~10 years daily use)

-- 300W AC output handles most consumer electronics including radio chargers and small appliances
+- 300W AC output handles low-draw network gear, radio chargers, and small consumer electronics

 - Lightweight at 7.7 lbs — 30% lighter than comparable stations